AdobeDocs/pass.en/help/authentication/programmer-kickstart-guide.md

 ## Introduction {#prog-kickstart-guide-intro}

-Welcome to Adobe Primetime authentication for TV Everywhere.
+Welcome to Adobe Pass authentication for TV Everywhere.
 We look forward to working with you.

 >[!NOTE]
 >
 >This is the Kickstart Guide for Programmers (content providers).
 If you are with a Multi-channel Video Programming Distributor (MVPD), please be sure to see the [MVPD kickstart guide](/help/authentication/mvpd-kickstart-guide.md).

-Adobe Primetime authentication contacts:
+Adobe Pass authentication contacts:

 * Support - for all questions, incidents or feature requests, `tve-support@adobe.com`
 * An Enablement contact will be assigned to your project by the time of your project kickoff.